Home » Recipes » Breakfast » Muffins, Scones & Quick Breads » Pumpkin Muffins with Oats and Chocolate Streusel

-Oat and chocolate streusel in a mixing bowl
+Oat and chocolate streusel in a bowl with a spoon, surrounded by streusel ingredients.

 What You’ll Need